 - Returns on investment: Historically, Fundrise’s platform-wide return on investment is around 10%.
 CrowdStreet’s historical returns are around 18%.

 There are notable advantages to using Fundrise, especially if you’re working on a limited budget.
-But if you want to choose the specific residential and commercial real estate opportunities that you invest in, or if you’re looking to maximize your long-term returns, CrowdStreet is an interesting option.
+But if you want to choose the specific residential and commercial real estate opportunities you invest in or want to maximize your long-term returns, CrowdStreet is an interesting option.